 There is some reason you clicked on this page.
 You might be wondering how we can improve the appearance of one front tooth, revamp several front teeth with porcelain or bonded veneers, or completely reconstruct a dozen or more teeth with crowns or an all-on-four implant-supported prosthesis.
 Or perhaps you are missing some teeth, and looking for replacement options like bridges or implants.
 Or, maybe you love your teeth, but you didn't wear your retainer after you had braces as a teenager (don't worry, we understand... we've been there too!) and you want to have them straightened again.

 Most likely, you will have in mind many "unknowns" before your first cosmetic consultation here.
 That's okay.
 We expect you to arrive with more questions than answers.
 We will have many questions for you, too.
 Our cosmetic and reconstructive treatment planning process is designed to be very open-ended, because we can't proceed until we know exactly where we are headed.

 So, step one in our process is a simple conversation.
 We might talk for a while before Dr. Andy or Dr. Natalie looks in your mouth or orders any x-rays.
 If we are considering tooth movement like Invisalign, we will do a 3D iTero scan of your teeth and gums (which uses visible light, not radiation) to study tooth position, shape, and size.
 Your own thoughts and feelings about your teeth are the ultimate guide, so we will inquire and listen as we look at your scan and photos, and begin to develop a list of options with you.

-Once we feel we are communicating clearly about your individual situation and goals, we look closely at your teeth and get photographs, supplemental x-rays, and 3D models.
+Once we feel we understand your individual situation and goals, we look closely at your teeth and get photographs, supplemental x-rays, and 3D models.
 Some offices charge a separate fee (on top of the normal routine exam/xrays fees) for a cosmetic/reconstructive workup.
 We do not, unless lab procedures are needed to establish an acceptable plan.

 After the examination, when we understand your individual dental situation, we begin to inform you about what is possible.
 Almost always, there are different options which vary in terms of extensiveness and cost.
 Outside of clinic hours, we spend a lot of time staying current on the latest materials and procedures so we can share this knowledge with you.
 We may suggest involving a specialist or two (perhaps an orthodontist, a periodontist, or an oral surgeon); if this is the case, we have great relationships with highly respected and experienced clinicians in these fields.
 We may also have questions for our lab technicians about what is possible.
 We expect to have some "homework" for ourselves during this stage of the process.
 If your situation is complex, we will request more time to formulate a thorough workup rather than attempting to "figure everything out" on the spot.